raymondzeng/alarm-cli/README.md

+Commandline Alarm Clock
+===
 A command line alarm clock utility that uses music from your iTunes library.
-Limited testing, but it works even if your computer is asleep.
+Works even if your computer is asleep, just like an alarm clock worth its name would.

-Warning: If laptop lid is down and setting is to put computer to sleep if lid down, song will play for about 5 seconds and then stops.
+Warning: If laptop lid is down and setting is to put computer to sleep if lid down, song will play for about 5 seconds and then stop.

 Only works with OSX because AppleScript is required to talk to iTunes and `launchd` is required for setting up tasks.